SergeyBurlaka/SearchAssistantTest/README.md

 # SearchAssistant
 Hi!
 My name is Burlaka Sergey.
-I like android!
-And this is my test.
+I like android, and this is my test.

 ###  References